Jagz Nation, Vol. 1: Thy Nation Come: Singles and other releases

 The album's lead single, "Redemption", was released on May 29, 2013, along with its music video.
 The song received positive reviews from music critics.
 OkayAfrica said the record is "anchored on an addictive clink-clank beat and swerving synth melody, which Jesse Jagz expertly rides and molds into a hip-hop-meets-dancehall gem."
 The Wizkid-assisted track "Bad Girl" was released on July 10, 2013, as the album's second single.
-Its music video was uploaded to YouTube on December 7, 2013.
+The accompanying music video for the song was uploaded to YouTube on December 7, 2013.

 "3rd World War", which features a saxophone riff by Femi Kuti, was released on August 7, 2013.
 It was initially intended to be included on the album's deluxe edition.
 However, the deluxe edition was never released.
 The song ended up being released as the lead single from the Heaven's Hell soundtrack.
 The music video for the album's third single, "Sex & Scotch", was directed by Mex Film Production and released on January 19, 2014.
 On January 23, Jesse Jagz released the J.O.
 King-directed animated video for the album's fourth single "God on the Mic".

 Critical reception

 Jagz Nation, Vol. 1: Thy Nation Come received positive reviews from music critics.
 A writer for 360nobs awarded the album an 8.5 rating out of 10, commending its production.
 Ayomide Tayo of Nigerian Entertainment Today said Jesse Jagz "found the spark that deserted him on his debut" and characterized the album as "bold, refreshing, challenging, illuminating and genius".
 TooXclusive's Ogaga Sakpaide called the project a "tour de force" and said Jesse Jagz has "magnificently grown and evolved and shows this as he takes the music into a deeper realm compared to his debut offering Jag of All Tradez".

 In a review for YNaija, Wilfred Okiche described the record as a "tour de force that suffers occasionally from misbegotten ideas of over-reaching".
-Okichie also opined that "Jesse Jagz isn’t quite God on the mic, but he makes a pretty good impression."
+Okichie also said "Jesse Jagz isn’t quite God on the mic, but he makes a pretty good impression."
 TayoTV's Ronke Adepoju rated the album 8.5 out of 10, commending its overall production.